devjayati/devjayati.github.io/index.markdown

 # News!
 - If you are at BSides Las Vegas 2025, would love if you can join us for [the workshop on cybersecurity policy](https://bsideslv.org/) that Vaibhav and I will be running!
 Come chat with us, participate, co-host.

 - Finally updated this page!
 I am on CSCC and SCTE New England board.
 One of the new things we are kicking off this year is the New England chapter for the Internet Society.
-Please ping me at the email address below.
+Please ping me at the email address below if you would like to be involved.

 - Looking for new privacy engineering tools?
 Learning how to conduct privacy threat models?
 Here is our new open-source framework to help you get started: [MAP](https://github.com/Comcast/MAP).